Image Credit: lee roberts, Flickr, CC BY-SA 2.0

 Pastures that are susceptible to leaching during rain or wet weather (such as overly mature pastures) or pastures that are vulnerable to being covered over and crushed flat by the snow pack (such as short grass) should be used up before the snow begins to fall.
 Use these more vulnerable pastures in the fall or even at the tail end of the growing season, long before the winter sets in.

 Save your best pastures for winter grazing so that the quality of the grass under the snow is as high as possible and continues to reward the cattle for their efforts.

 Make sure that the grass you prepared for winter grazing is as tall as possible so it will protrude above the snow's surface.
 The exposed grass tips provide the cattle with a trail of 'cookie crumbs' to follow, encouraging them to dig deeper by following the exposed grass tips to the lush pasture buried beneath the snow.

 The tall grass also keeps the snow loose so the cattle can continue to graze easily.
 As long as some grass sticks above the snow's surface, it will wick solar energy into the snow around the exposed tips, re-crystallizing the snow into a granular, sugary texture that keeps the snow loose around the plant even as the rest of the snowpack becomes compacted and crusted over.

-You can learn more about 'solar wicking' and how to use it to overcome crusted snow surfaces during your winter pasture rotation in the "Planning for Winter Grazing" chapter of Grass-fed Cattle.
+You can learn more about 'solar wicking' and how to use it to overcome crusted snow surfaces during your winter pasture rotation in the "Planning for Winter Grazing" chapter of my book, Grass-fed Cattle.